 Do not miss Golden Lane but, if you are tempted do some shopping there, be aware this is the most expensive shopping area in the whole of Prague, followed by Pařížská Street.
 Dining or even lunch at Prague Castle can be very nice, but is certainly very expensive too.
 If you are visiting the Castle with children, you might wish to visit the Toy Museum.
 The Information Center is located in the third courtyard.

 History of Prague Castle

-The castle itself dates back to the 9th century, but has been added to on several occasions.
-Therefore, the castle includes several different architectural styles including a Romanesque palace built in the 12th century and a rebuilding effort led in the 14th century resulted in a Gothic style.
+The castle itself dates back to the 9th century but has been added on several occasions.
+Therefore, the castle includes several different architectural styles, including a Romanesque palace built in the 12th century and a rebuilding effort led in the 14th century resulted in a Gothic style.
 The early medieval castle is made of clay and stones and completed with a traditional moat.
-The castle has also seen several prosperous times including during the rule of Emperor Charles IV in the middle of the 14th century.
-At this time, it became an imperial residence and the seat of the ruler of the Holy Roman Empire.
+The castle has also seen several prosperous times, including Emperor Charles IV’s rule in the middle of the 14th century.
+It became an imperial residence and the seat of the ruler of the Holy Roman Empire.
 Another important time in the castle’s history came in 1483 when new fortifications were made.
 After a fire in the year 1541, an enlargement of the castle took place in the 16th century.
-The last great building effort took place in the second half of the 18th century, however when the capital was moved to Vienna, it began to fall on hard times.
-Today, reconstruction is still going on in an effort to make the entire facility open to all visitors.
-In addition, the castle is now not only the seat for the head of state, it also houses the crown jewels, the relics of the Bohemian kings as well as Christian relics and important historical documents.
+The last great building effort took place in the second half of the 18th century; however, when the capital was moved to Vienna, it began to fall on hard times.
+Today, reconstruction is still going on to make the entire facility open to all visitors.
+In addition, the castle is now the seat for the head of state; it also houses the crown jewels, the relics of the Bohemian kings, and Christian relics and important historical documents.